 Does this sound harsh and dream-shattering to you?
 Or lucky?
 However you view it, it does have a happy ending and the fairy-tale part of the myth is still available – once the myth is dissolved, if you look in the right place…

-Progression in Life Means — Education, Career, Meeting “The One,” House, Marriage, Babies.
-Also — Be Sure to Follow This Exact Order.
+Successful progression in life means: Education, Career, Meeting “The One,” House, Marriage, Babies.
+Also — be sure to follow this exact order

 We can’t seem to bust out of this particularly limiting myth.
 Many of you reading this right now may think, “That way of living is so old-fashioned,” but many may think, “What other way is there to live?”
 Still, others could believe, “But those are the only desires I have.”